maim-lain/fourelements/book-1/home.md

 <br>
 <br>

 This page links to the other parts of the guide and also has information explaining the game mechanics.
+Right now the slave route sections of the guide don't link anywhere because I haven't started those yet. (◞‸◟；)

 <br>
 <br>